+Short-term care plans (STCPs) are developed for the management of acute problems.
+All resident files contained a signed informed consent form.
+Desident core plane are developed using an electronic system.
+The Resident care plans are developed using an electronic system.
+The electronic system allows for recording of early warning signs and risks however, these are not recorded in sufficient detail.
 The residents' activities assessments are completed by the diversional therapist (DT) in conjunction with the RN within three weeks of the residents' admission to the facility.
 Information on residents' interests, family and previous occupations is gathered during the interview with the resident and/or their family/whanau and documented.
-The residents' activity needs are reviewed six monthly at the same time as the care plans and are part of the formal six-monthly multidisciplinary review process.
+The residents' activity needs are reviewed six monthly at the same time as the care plans.
 The activity assessment includes a cultural assessment which is designed to gather information about cultural needs, values, and beliefs, however these require improvement.

-Short term care plans are developed for acute problems for example infections; however, interventions are not documented in sufficient detail to guide safe care.

-The initial medical assessment is undertaken by GP within the required timeframe following admission.
+The initial medical accompant is undertaken by CD within the The initial medical assessment is undertaken by GP within the required timeframe following admission.
 Residents have reviews by the GP within required timeframes and when their health status changes.
 There is documented evidence of the exemption from monthly GP visits when the resident's condition is considered stable.
-Contact details for family are recorded on the electronic system however family/whānau/EPOA interviews and resident records evidenced that family are not always informed where there is a change in health status (refer to 1.6.3.)
-The GP visits the facility weekly.
+Contact details for family are recorded on the electronic system, interviews with family/whānau and resident records evidenced that family are informed where there is a change in health status.
+The GP visits the facility twice weekly.
 Documentation and records reviewed were current.
 The GP interviewed stated that there was good communication with the service and that they were informed of concerns in a timely manner.
 The facility has access to an after-hours service.
 A physiotherapist visits the facility weekly and reviews residents referred by the CSM or RNs.
+There was evidence of wound care products available at the facility.